angular-es/AngularComunities/CONTRIBUTING.md

 **Note**
 -If you have problems with windows, check if your system is compatible with robocopy & Get-Content.
 -The construction time is very long, so please wait while you make coffee.
--On MacOS, the operating system file descriptor can be used during the build process.
+-On macOS, the operating system file descriptor can be used during the build process.
   In that case, you need to increase the maximum number check this: https://github.com/meteor/meteor/issues/8057#issuecomment-261011063